iainp999/lockman/README.md

 defined by the instance of `LockableInterface` that is injected when the operation is executed.

-The instance could be used, for example, inside a service container (such as the Symfony component) where the class that implements `LockManagerInterface` could be defined in configuration and automatically injected into a lock manager 'service'.
+The instance could be used, for example, inside a service container (such as the Symfony component) where the class that implements `LockHandlerInterface` could be defined in configuration and automatically injected into a lock handler 'service'.

 ## Badges